opensvc/docs.opensvc.com/source/storage.ibmdsflashcopy.rst

 .. figure:: _static/ibmdsflashcopy.png
    :align:  center

 IBM Flash copy allow multi-target block device replication.
 After create initial flash copy, the relation can persist.
 These features allow opensvc to drive services using a flash copy device set.
-This kind of services are often used for maintenance, pre-production, performance testing environments, where the source device set is used for production.
+Such services are often used for maintenance, pre-production and performance testing environments, where the source device set is used for production.
 The following documentation presents the configuration of such a service.

-A service with only flash copy sync resource can be defined to drive the clone of other servers, just for the benefit of centralised logging and scheduling.
+A service with only flash copy sync resources can be defined to drive the clone of other servers, just for the benefit of centralized logging and scheduling.

 Command set
 ===========